clusterlib/clusterlib/doc/user_guide.rst

 The function :func:`clusterlib.scheduler.queued_or_running_jobs` allows to get the list of all running or queued jobs.
 This will allow us to derive a first launching manager.
-As a small usage example, here we want to launch the program ``main`` for a variety of parameters, but avoid re-relaunching jobs that are already queued or running.
+As a small usage example, here we want to launch the program ``main`` for a variety of parameters, while avoiding to re-relaunch jobs that are already queued or running.

 .. code-block:: python